Marblehead, Abbot Public Library

 Book Worms Playgroup

 Book Worms Playgroup is perfect for families with children of different ages.
 This morning gathering brings kids together for a lively mix of activities that focus on various developmental stages.
-From energizing games and creative crafts to group storytelling and interactive play, Book Worms offers a fun, inclusive environment where children can learn, grow, and bond.…Learn More
+From energizing games and creative crafts to group storytelling and interactive play, Book Worms offers a fun, inclusive environment where children can learn, grow and bond.…Learn More

 Writers & Readers Open Mic

-On Monday, Feb 23, Abbot Public Library continues its Open Mic series, inviting the community to share their writings.
+On Monday, April 27, Abbot Public Library continues its Open Mic series, inviting the community to share their writings.
 Whether you're a seasoned writer or just starting out, this is a chance to connect with your community.
 You can prepare a short story or a nonfiction prose piece.…Learn More

 Mystery Book Group